-To collect from wrap around care club after school, when the responsible person arrives at the Chesswood Road pedestrian entrance, they must announce their name and who they are here to collect - the children will be brought to the gate by a member of staff.
+To collect from after school club, the responsible person must announce their name and the agreed password for the week.
+Either children will be brought to the gate or the responsible person will collect from the new hall.

 Late Collection Arrangements